Monkeypox case reported south of Texas border - NewsBreak

 The Laredo Morning Times reports this is one of three potential cases in Nuevo Laredo.
 The other two are family members of the suspected infected patient, a 21-year-old stay-at-home mom who sought medical attention on June 7 at the Mexican Institute of Social Security.
 All three are being monitored for symptoms.

 Symptoms include fever, itching and skin lesions.
-It can spread through direct contact with the infectious rash or body fluids, or by respiratory secretions during prolonged face-to-face contact, according to the U.S. Centers for Disease Control and Prevention (CDC ) .
+It can spread through direct contact with the infectious rash or body fluids, or by respiratory secretions during prolonged face-to-face contact, according to the U.S. Centers for Disease Control and Prevention.

 Worldwide there are 1,879 monkeypox cases reported in 35 countries, according to the CDC.
 This includes five cases in Mexico.